nurielleve/software-design/docs/assignment3.md

 ![](images/FantasySoccerClassDiagram.png)

-Classes:
+###Classes

-**User**:
+####User:
 The user class is an abstract class that represents a user of our system.
 The user is someone who wants to compete in a Fantasy Soccer league.
 As it is abstract it can’t be implemented directly, it’s children are LeagueManager and TeamManager

 Attributes:

-*name*: This attribute is the name of the user.
+⋅⋅* *name*: This attribute is the name of the user.
 It’s a string and the user may define it.
 This is a private attribute.

-*privateID*: This is the user’s privateID, it is essentially a password or pin.
+⋅⋅* *privateID*: This is the user’s privateID, it is essentially a password or pin.
 They use it to confirm their identity.
 This is a private attribute.

-*teams*: This is a list of all the teams that the user owns.
+⋅⋅* *teams*: This is a list of all the teams that the user owns.
 It is an array of the names of the teams.
 Most users will elect to only have one team, but the option to have more than one is open.
 This is a private attribute.

 Operations:

-*getName()*: This returns the user’s name.
+⋅⋅* *getName()*: This returns the user’s name.
 Simple getter method.

-*setName()*: This sets the user’s name.
+⋅⋅* *setName()*: This sets the user’s name.

-*getPrivateID()*: This returns the user’s privateID.
+⋅⋅* *getPrivateID()*: This returns the user’s privateID.

-*setPrivateID()*: This set the user’s privateID.
+⋅⋅* *setPrivateID()*: This set the user’s privateID.

-*dropPlayer()*: This removes the specified player from the team associated with the user.
+⋅⋅* *dropPlayer()*: This removes the specified player from the team associated with the user.

-*draftPlayer()*: This adds the specified player to the team of the user.
+⋅⋅* *draftPlayer()*: This adds the specified player to the team of the user.
 It will also check that the makeup of the team is still valid (correct number of forwards, goalies, etc.) and that the player is free to be drafted.

-*tradePlayer()*: This proposes a trade of two players.
+⋅⋅* *tradePlayer()*: This proposes a trade of two players.
 The first player specified is the one that the user is hoping to give away and the second is the one that the user is hoping to gain, but is currently on someone else’s team.
 The owner of the other team would have to approve the trade for it to go through.

 *createNewTeam()*: This allows the user to create a new team.
 It would be added to their list of teams.

 Associations:

 This class is the parent class of TeamManager and LeagueManager.
 There is an inheritance relationship between them.

-**LeagueManager**:
+####LeagueManager:
 The **LeagueManager** is the user that creates the league and runs the league.
 There can only be one **LeagueManager**.
 They have the ability to open/close the league, set and start the draft, add player statistics and confirm the schedule.
 It is the child of user so it inherits all of its attributes.

 Attributes:

-*leagueName*: This is the name of the league that the league manager created.
+⋅⋅* *leagueName*: This is the name of the league that the league manager created.

 Operations:

-*getLeagueName()*: This returns the name leagueName.
+⋅⋅* *getLeagueName()*: This returns the name leagueName.

-*close()*: This operation closes the league, meaning that no other teams can join at this point.
+⋅⋅* *close()*: This operation closes the league, meaning that no other teams can join at this point.

-*open()*: This does the opposite of close, it opens the league so that teams may join.
+⋅⋅* *open()*: This does the opposite of close, it opens the league so that teams may join.

-*addStatistics()*: This allows the league manager to input statistics for every player in the league.
+⋅⋅* *addStatistics()*: This allows the league manager to input statistics for every player in the league.
 They input how many fantasy points they have earned for the week.
 This is stored in the player’s record.

-*setDraftOrder()*: The league manager inputs the order in which teams can select players in the draft.
+⋅⋅* *setDraftOrder()*: The league manager inputs the order in which teams can select players in the draft.

-*scheduler()*: This creates the schedule for the league.
+⋅⋅* *scheduler()*: This creates the schedule for the league.
 The league manager must call this to initiate the schedule and then must confirm it.

 Associations: